Anasuya Bharadwaj

 Anasuya Bharadwaj (born 15 May 1985) is an Indian television presenter and actress who works in Telugu films and television.
-She has received two South Indian International Movie Awards, an IIFA Utsavam Award and South filmfare Awards for her performances in the films Kshanam (2016) and Rangasthalam (2018).
+Her film credits include Kshanam (2016) and Rangasthalam (2018).

 Early life

-Bharadwaj received her MBA from Badruka College in 2008, after which she worked as an HR executive.
-Refusing a lot of early movie offers, she worked as a TV anchor for Sakshi TV.
+Anasuya Bharadwaj received her MBA from Badruka College in 2008, after which she worked as an HR executive.

 Career

-After working as a news presenter for Sakshi TV, Bharadwaj worked as an anchor on Maa music.
-She worked as a dubbing artist for the films Vedam and Paisa.
-She, later on, appeared as a TV anchor on Jabardasth, a comedy show.
+Refusing a lot of early movie offers, she worked as a news presenter for Sakshi TV.
+After that, Anasuya worked as an anchor on Maa music.
+She worked as a dubbing artist for the films Vedam (2010) and Paisa (2014).

+Later on, she appeared as a TV anchor on Jabardasth, a comedy show.
 The show elevated her career.

-In 2016, She acted in film Soggade Chinni Nayana opposite to Nagarjuna.
+In 2016, she acted in the film Soggade Chinni Nayana opposite Nagarjuna.
 Later, in the same year, she made her debut with Kshanam in which she portrayed a negative lead role.

-As a known anchor, Bharadwaj has hosted many awards shows, like Zee Kutumbam Awards and Star Parivaar Awards, and she has hosted Okarikokaru Awards on Zee Telugu three times.
+As an anchor, Anasuya has hosted many awards shows, like Zee Kutumbam Awards and Star Parivaar Awards, and she has hosted Okarikokaru Awards on Zee Telugu three times.
 She has performed at the Apsara awards function and GAMA Awards Dubai.
 She hosted Devi Sri Prasad's US concert.

 She acted as Rangamatta in Rangasthalam that was well acclaimed.
 In Pushpa: The Rise, she acted as Dakshayini that pushed her career further up.

 In 2021, she contested in the elections to Movie Artists Association (MAA).

 Personal life

-Anasuya Bharadwaj has been married to Susank Bharadwaj since 2010 and has two children with him.
+Anasuya has been married to Susank Bharadwaj since 2010 and they have two children.